TREASURIES-U.S. yields slide as inflation fears stalk markets

 By Herbert Lash

-NEW YORK, May 12 (Reuters) - U.S. Treasury yields slid on Thursday as the bond market assessed whether the Federal Reserve can keep the economy from lurching into recession as it slams the brakes on a rising pace of inflation despite showing signs of moderation.
+NEW YORK, May 12 (Reuters) - U.S. Treasury yields slid on Thursday as the bond market weighs the odds that the Federal Reserve can keep the economy from lurching into recession as it slams the brakes on a rising, albeit moderating, pace of inflation.

-Attempts at taking a sanguine view on inflation were roiled as equities slid in Europe and wavered on Wall Street as fears of a global slowdown spooked markets and drove copper prices below $9,000 a tonne for the first time since October.
+Attempts at taking a sanguine view on inflation were roiled as equities sank in Europe and on Wall Street.
+Fears of a global slowdown spooked markets and drove copper prices below $9,000 a tonne for the first time since October.

 The real yield, as seen by 10-year Treasury Inflation-Protected Securities (TIPS) US10YTIP=RR, has recently turned positive, suggesting an improving economic outlook, said Dec Mullarkey, managing director of investment strategy and asset allocation at SLC Management.

-The yield on 10-year Treasury notes US10YTIP=RR was down 1.2 basis points to 0.189%.
-The yield has been positive since the beginning of May for the first time since markets cratered in March 2020 when the coronavirus pandemic swept the world.
+The yield on 10-year TIPS was up 4 basis points to 0.241%.
+The yield has stayed positive since the beginning of May for the first time since markets cratered in March 2020 when the coronavirus pandemic swept the world.

-But the market is looking for evidence of how the Fed achieves taming inflation, he said.
-"The Fed has actually done a pretty good job reflecting what they expect to happen and that's kind of priced into the forward curve right now," he said.

 In the 12 months through April, the PPI increased 11.0% after accelerating 11.5% in March.
 Economists forecast the PPI gaining 0.5% for the month and increasing 10.7% year-on-year.

-Slower gains in monthly producer price follows a similar trend in consumer prices last month.
+Slower gains in monthly producer prices follow a similar trend in consumer prices last month.
 The government reported on Wednesday that consumer prices logged their smallest rise in eight months in April.
 The annual increase in consumer prices also slowed for the first time since last August.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year notes US2US10=RR, a gauge of recession risk, was at 28.2 basis points.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year notes US2US10=RR, a gauge of recession risk, narrowed to 29.6 basis points.
 When the curve inverts, pushing yields on the short end higher than the long end, a recession may occur in the future.

 Price